 MATH 541 (3-3-0) Complex Analysis I: The first course of a three-semester sequence in complex variables, including such topics as complex numbers and their geometrical representation, point sets, sequences and mappings in the complex plane, single-valued analytic functions of a complex variable, elementary functions, and integration.
-Prerequisite: MATH 492 or consent of department.

-MATH 571 (3-3-0) Ordinary Differential Equations: A course including such topics as existence and uniqueness theorems, linear systems, autonomous systems, periodicity, boundedness and stability of solutions, nonlinear equations, perturbation theory, Sturm-Liouville systems, etc. Prerequisite: MATH 331 and MATH 521.
+MATH 571 (3-3-0) Ordinary Differential Equation: A course including such topics as existence and uniqueness theorems, linear systems, autonomous systems, periodicity, boundedness and stability of solutions, nonlinear equations, perturbation theory, Sturm-Liouville systems, etc.

+Prerequisite: MATH 331 And MATH 521

 MATH 581 (3-3-0) Operational Mathematics: A study of the theories of Laplace and Fourier transforms and their applications both to ordinary and partial differential equations (including integral equations) and to problems in engineering and the physical sciences.
-Prerequisite: MATH 331.

-MATH 607 (3-3-0) Vector Space Methods in System Optimization: An introduction to algebraic and functional analysis concepts used in systems modeling and optimization: vector spaces, linear mappings, spectral decompositions, adjoins, orthogonal projections, duality, fixed points and differentials, with additional emphasis on least squares estimations, minimum norm problems in Banach spaces, linearization in Hilbert space, iterative solutions of systems of equations, and optimization problems.
-Prerequisite: MATH 521.
+MATH 607 (3-3-0) Vector Space Mth in Sys Optimi: An introduction to algebraic and functional analysis concepts used in systems modeling and optimization: vector spaces, linear mappings, spectral decompositions, adjoins, orthogonal projections, duality, fixed points and differentials, with additional emphasis on least squares estimations, minimum norm problems in Banach spaces, linearization in Hilbert space, iterative solutions of systems of equations, and optimization problems.

+Prerequisite: MATH 241 And MATH 521

-MATH 611 (3-3-0) Linear Algebra II: The second course of a two-semester sequence, including such topics as vector spaces, linear independence and bases, dual spaces, inner product spaces, modules, extension fields, algebra of linear transformations, matrices, canonical forms; triangular form, Nilpotent transformation, Jordan form, rational canonical form, Hermitan, unitary, and Normal transformations real quadratic forms.
-Prerequisite MATH 507.
+MATH 611 (3-3-0) Linear Algebra II: The second course of a two-semester sequence, including such topics as vector spaces, linear independence and bases, dual spaces, inner product spaces, modules, extension fields, roots of polynomials, elements of Galois theory, solvability by radicals, Galois groups over the rationals, algebra of linear transformations, matrices, canonical forms; triangular form, Nilpotent transformation, Jordan form, rational canonical form, Hermitan, unitary, and Normal transformations real quadratic forms.

-MATH 612 (3-3-0) Abstract Algebra II: A presentation of advanced topics in abstract algebra, including categories and functions, direct sums and free abelian groups, finitely generated abelian groups, commutative rings, localization, principal rings, direct products and sums of modules, homology sequence, Euler characteristic, Jordan-Holder Theorem, free algebras, tensor products, Noetherian rings and modules, extensions of rings, extension of homomorphisms, transcendental extension of homorphisms, Hilbert's Nullsteliensatz, algebraic sets, representations of finite groups, and semi-simplicity of group algebra.
-Prerequisite: MATH 511.
+MATH 612 (3-3-0) Abstract Algebra II: A presentation of advanced topics in abstract algebra, including categories and functions, direct sums and free abelian groups, finitely generated abelian groups, commutative rings, localization, principal rings, direct products and sums of modules, homology sequence, Euler characteristic, Jordan-Holder Theorem, free algebras, tensor products, Noetherian rings and modules, extensions of rings, extension of homomorphisms, transcendental extension of homorphisms, Hilbert's Nuilsteliensatz, algebraic sets, representations of finite groups, and semi-simplicity of group algebra.
+Prerequisite: MATH 511

 MATH 621 (3-3-0) Real Analysis II: A study of such topics as the Lebesque measure, the Lebesque integral, differentiation and integration theory, the classical Banach spaces, metric spaces, elements of topological spaces, compact spaces, abstract measure and integration theory, the Danielle integral, mappings of measure spaces, and elements of functional analysis.
-Prerequisite: MATH 521.

-MATH 622 (3-3-0) Real Analysis III: A continuation of MATH 621, including such topics as extension of a linear function, construction of measure, the space of Lp (X), (1 # p # 4), integration on a product space, complex measures, the Haar integral, bounded functions, and almost periodic functions.
-Prerequisite: MATH 621
+MATH 622 (3-3-0) Real Analysis III: A continuation of MATH 621, including such topics as extension of a linear function, construction of measure, the space of Lp (X), (1 p 4), integration on a product space, complex measures, the Haar integral, bounded functions, and almost periodic functions.

 MATH 631 (3-3-0) Topology II: A continuation of MATH 531, including the following additional topics: embedding and metrication, function and quotient spaces, and complete metric spaces.
-Prerequisite MATH 531.

 MATH 632 (3-3-0) Topology III: A study of advanced topics such as homotopy and the fundamental group, homology theory, exactness, the excision theorem, Mayer-Vietoris sequences, the Eilenbert-Steenrod axioms, cohomology and duality, and higher homotopy groups.
-Prerequisite: MATH 631.

 MATH 641 (3-3-0) Complex Analysis II: The second course of a two-semester sequence in complex analysis, including metric spaces and the topology in C, elementary properties and examples of analytic functions, complex integration, singularities, the maximum modulus theorem, compactness and convergence in the space of analytic functions.
-Prerequisite: MATH 541 or consent of the department.